-WHEREAS, [hold clause for public comments received].
+WHEREAS, no public comments were received.

 NOW THEREFORE BE IT RESOLVED BY THE EAST CENTRAL WISCONSIN REGIONAL PLANNING COMMISSION:

 SECTION 1.
 That the East Central Wisconsin Regional Planning Commission adopt the Public Participation Plan for the Appleton (Fox Cities) and Oshkosh Metropolitan Planning Organizations (MPOs).